 Electric Water Kettles or Thermometers

-The most difficult aspect of hot brewing is knowing what temperature your water is at since different varieties of tea require different temperatures for steeping.
+The most difficult aspect of hot brewing is knowing the temperature of the water is at since different varieties of tea require different temperatures for steeping.
 Luckily, in today’s market, there are many electric water kettles that tell you exactly how hot the water is.

-These are incredibly useful when trying to achieve a specific temperature.
+These are incredibly useful and probably the best way to achieve the correct water temperature.
 However, they also tend to be higher in price.

 Alternatively, you can purchase a thermometer designed to measure the temperature of hot water.
 This will require more attentiveness on your part, as you will likely need to check the temperature multiple times in order not to accidentally surpass your desired heat level.